HenriqueGRSM/HenriqueGRSM/README.md

 - 👋 Hi, I’m @HenriqueGRSM
 - 👀 I’m interested in java script
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning nothing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ...
+- 📫 How to reach me nothing
 - 😄 Pronouns: he
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: criative

 <!---
 HenriqueGRSM/HenriqueGRSM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.